natea/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 click **Edit** in the parent component to change the display name.

 .. note::
-  Parent components of a specific type, such as Content Experiments, have additional attributes that you edit.
+  Parent components of a specific type, such as content experiments, have additional attributes that you edit.